3rdCore/Research_Project_Template/README.md

 3️⃣ Configure WandB (if applicable):
 Edit `configs/train.yaml` with your WandB entity and project information.

-and you're good to go!
+4️⃣ You're good to go!

 ---

 ## ▶️ Usage